Hey there everyone,

 “No, I still have homework to do and also, I don’t have any money.”

 And if we take a close look at ausserdem this is actually quite obvious as it consists of ausser and dem, which is pretty much das in case 3 suit (dative).
-And this brings us to the question, which preposition to use after ausser.
+And this brings us to the question, which case to use after ausser?

-No. Ausser can be followed by either case … the n-one and the m-one depending on the action in the sentence.
+Ausser can be followed by either of the four cases.
+It totally depends on the the role the ausser-element has in the sentence.

 - Ich kenne alle Leute hier ausser die Frau im schwarzen Kleid.